combient/influx-k8s/docs/influxdb.md

-# Run Heapster in a Kubernetes cluster with an InfluxDB backend and a Grafana UI
+# Run InfluxDB backend and a Grafana UI on Kubernetes

 ### Setup a Kubernetes cluster
 [Bring up a Kubernetes cluster](https://github.com/kubernetes/kubernetes), if you haven't already.
 Ensure that `kubecfg.sh` is exported.